Southwark Cathedral – Why you should visit this Oldest Gothic Cathedral in London

-The interior of Southwark Cathedral boasts another splendid sight.
-The incredible architecture of the interior, with its intricate details, the curves, the alcoves and the stained glass windows…there are no special words except that it is simply “beautiful” – see ⇓⇓.
+The interior of the Cathedral boasts another splendid sight.
+The incredible architecture with its intricate details, the curves, the alcoves and the stained glass windows…there are no special words except that it is simply “beautiful” – see ⇓⇓.
 The vaulted ceilings are a Must See!
 With the sunlight coming through into this large and airy space, it makes walking through the Cathedral a very relaxing experience.

 Southwark Cathedral: Other highlights

 - The Archaeological Chamber